-When the owner, Ari, of Proposition Chicken in San Francisco, told me he was going to share his exclusive gluten free fried chicken recipe with us, I thought about how incredible this was.
+When the owner of Proposition Chicken in San Francisco, Ari, told me he was going to share his exclusive gluten-free fried chicken recipe with us, I thought about how incredible that was.
 How often do you feel safe eating fried chicken at a restaurant?
-It is one of those things I truly miss.
+One taste of this gluten-free chicken recipe, and you will be hooked!

 Comfort foods like these rarely happen in the gluten-free realm; if they do, they are not very good.
 (Looking at this photo of gluten free fried chicken is really making me hungry!)